p2o-lab/polaris-frontend/doc/BioFeed.md

 Recipe Engine (Raspberry Pi): *10.187.181.220*

 The Recipe Engine  is available under the IP address 10.6.51.43.

 Just open http://10.6.51.43:3000 in your browser and follow the general instruction manual.
+The necessary module and the necessary recipes are already loaded at startup.